harsha-simhadri/big-ann-benchmarks/t3/README.md

 #### Baseline Thresholds

 Thresholds of performance have been put in place for this competition, based on both queries per second (qps) and recall measured as recall@10.
 For the recall leaderboard, we will rank participants by recall@10 at 2K qps.
-The table below shows the baseline recall@10 for the datasets near 2K queries/second.
+The table below shows the baseline recall@10 for all the (knn search type) datasets near 2K queries/second.

 |   dataset    |    qps   | recall@10 |
 | ------------ | -------- | --------- |